weirderearth/weirder-rules/rules-and-etiquette.md

 - Certain personas or forms of identity (furries, otherkin, plural systems, etc.)
 - Poverty/lack of wealth

-Saying things or things in a particular way, like:
+Saying things in a particular way, like:

 - Racial slurs, ableist slurs, etc.
 - Intentional misgendering (intentionally using pronouns or phrasing to refer to someone's gender incorrectly)

 <br/>

-It's okay to criticise things like religions, but only as long as that isn't just a wedge/shield for bigotry (eg. using feminist concepts to malign all forms of Islam instead of rationally talking about the mysogynistic actions and policies of a specific individidual or community).
+It's okay to criticise things like religions, but only as long as that isn't just a wedge/shield for bigotry (eg. using feminist concepts to malign all forms of Islam instead of rationally talking about the misogynistic actions and policies of a specific individual or community).

 <br/>